The Ultimate Insurance Cheat Sheet for 2026

 Kalyn Johnson

 Let’s be honest.
 Insurance isn’t something most people enjoy thinking about.
+Between confusing terms and long policies, it’s understandable why you feel overwhelmed.

 - Auto insurance is legally required to protect against vehicle damage